Configure a local WordPress development on macOS from scratch

 old: #LoadModule php7_module libexec/apache2/libphp7.so new: LoadModule php7_module libexec/apache2/libphp7.so

 Change the default location for our projects

 Personally I store the source files to all websites that I am working on inside a

 Sites folder in my home directory.
 It is not a requirement, just a convention.
 The default root directory for the Apache server is

 /Library/WebServer/Documents.
-We have to amend this path (line 244 and 255 in my case).
+We have to amend this path.
 Please, be sure to change the name of your username folder — the chances that your directory is called

 pawelgrzybek are slim!

 old: DocumentRoot "/Library/WebServer/Documents" old: <Directory "/Library/WebServer/Documents"> new: DocumentRoot "/Users/pawelgrzybek/Sites/" new: <Directory "/Users/pawelgrzybek/Sites/">

 To easily change the server configuration on a per-directory basis, Apache uses